bytemerger/bytemerger.github.io/src/content/post/bit-shifting-and-bit-masking.md

 ---
-title: "Bit Manipulation and Protocol Parsing: DNS Server"
+title: "Bit Manipulation and Protocol Parsing:DNS Server"
 publishDate: "9 May 2025"
 description: "A refresher on bit masking and shifiting with DNS Server Message Header"
 tags: ["DNS", "Bits", "Golang", "Protocol"]